 - 1 Tbsp heavy cream

-- Green food coloring (I used 10 drops)
+- Green food coloring (I used 10 drops, optional)

-- 85g semi-sweet or bittersweet chocolate, finely chopped (1/2 cup)
+- 1/2 cup (85g) semi-sweet or bittersweet chocolate , finely chopped

-- *If you would like the same amount of frosting as that pictured I would make 1 1/2 of the frosting recipe.
+*If you would like the tons of frosting like that pictured make 1 1/2 of the frosting recipe.

 **Be careful not to melt the butter if softening in the microwave.
 I like to let mine either rest on the counter and come close to room temp or in a rush, place it in the microwave, unwrapped and resting in a small bowl and heat in 4 second intervals rotating between intervals until it's somewhat soft.